rfo909/RForth/ForthTutorial.md

 CREATE and DOES> (and COMMA)
 ----------------------------

-This is considered an advanced mechanism, often referred to as "the pearl of Forth", because of the ways it can extend the language.
+This is considered an advanced topic, often referred to as "the pearl of Forth", because of the ways it can extend the language.
 Here goes.

 These words are used to create new words *that create words*.
 We have already seen examples of this